cedmax/ursamaior.net/contents/_marcel/body.markdown

-A performance of rebel monkeys, suspended dictators and opera singers with two faces.
+A performance that features rebel monkeys, suspended dictators and opera singers with two faces.

-Staged in the Brighton Fringe Festival with the support of the Italian Cultural Institute of London.